Geometrie/LZRobe/readme.txt

 The numbers at the points with green color indicates the winrate and visits.
 The point with highest visits is usually the best point to select.

-In order to avoid LZRobe collapse, please don't change the size of the window when the analyze is opened.

 If you put the mouse at the analyzing point, the following steps will automatically be shown, where the letters indicates the consequence.

 The latin letters with lower case come first, and then come the greek letters with lower case.
 The maximum number to show of the following steps can be set with the slider on the right of the analyze length.